BIO: Ej Rowland was born in Salinas, California (USA) where attended Palma High School.

 After going undrafted in the 2006 NBA draft Rowland began his professional career in the D-League with the Florida Flame.

-After spending the 2006/07 season in Australia he signed a deal with the Artland Dragons in Germany and played this last third of the 2006-07 Basketball Bundesliga season.
+After spending the 2006/07 season in Australia he signed a deal with the Artland Dragons in Germany and played the remainder of the 2006-07 Basketball Bundesliga season.

 In 2008/09, shifted teams and played for German team Telekom Baskets Bonn.
 Rowland led the team to the finals of the Bundesliga and averaged 13.6 points and 3.4 assists per game.